MinliHe/Calendar-Scheduling-App/README.md

 ## Features

 ### Register
-a user must have an account to access the web app.
+A user must have an account to access the web app.
 New users can create their own personal accounts by entering their name, a valid email address, and a password.
 Once registered, the user's credentials are saved via MySQL Database and will allow the user to login at any time.

 ### Login
 Existing users who have made accounts can log into the web app to access its features.
 Once a user is logged in, they are redirected to the homepage where they will be able to create, delete, change a calendar and logout.